Click to Skip Ahead

 Are there any countries without any stray dogs?

-While some countries have more stray dogs than others, the Netherlands is the first country to officially no longer have any stray dogs!
-This was not always the case, however.
-The people recognized that stray dogs were a problem that they wanted to fix without mass euthanasia as the answer.
+Although some countries have more stray dogs than others, the Netherlands is the first country to officially no longer have any stray dogs!
+That was not always the case, however.
+The residents recognized that stray dogs were a problem but felt mass euthanasia wasn’t the answer.

 It started with spaying and neutering every dog, which was mandated and financed by the government.
 Each dog also received veterinary treatment when necessary.
-With the financial burden no longer being a reason to hold owners back, this was successful.
+With the financial burden no longer being a reason to hold owners back, the effort was successful.

 How can we reduce the number of shelter dogs in the United States?